Merkel ally pitches to take over German center-right party

 - A night of firsts: Historic results of Election Day 2018

+Merz, 62, stands for a more conservative approach than Merkel’s centrist line, as does the third high-profile candidate, 38-year-old Health Minister Jens Spahn.

+Kramp-Karrenbauer sought to portray herself as someone who can deliver renewal to a party sagging in polls but also a reassuring measure of continuity.

-Kramp-Karrenbauer said that “this era is ending, and such an era can’t be continued indefinitely — but it also can’t be reversed.”
+“With the party leader’s decision, this era is ending, and such an era can’t be continued indefinitely — but it also can’t be reversed,” she said at a news conference in Berlin, adding that “you always, in both positive and negative ways, stand on the shoulders of your successor.”

+“It is time to open a new chapter with new issues, with a new style, to achieve new strength,” she said.

+Kramp-Karrenbauer’s pitch dwelled heavily on her nearly 18 years in government in western Saarland state, where she was the first woman to serve as a German state’s interior minister and more recently a popular governor.